 Your Recovery Package may also include a Cancer Care Review (below) with your GP, and information about any health and well-being events.
 It is aimed at improving your quality of life during and after treatment.

-They will talk to you about the cancer and the treatment you have had.
-They can help you understand which symptoms to look out for and when you might need to contact your cancer team for advice.
+Your GP or practice nurse can help you understand which symptoms to look out for.
+They can also advise when you might need to contact your cancer team.

-Your cancer team may give you advice on what you can do to help yourself recover after treatment finishes.
+Your cancer team can give you advice on what you can do after treatment finishes.
 For example, they may:

 Knowing more about your condition and recovery will help you get the most benefit from your treatment.
 Follow the advice from your cancer team and make it a part of your usual routine.

 You could also see your GP to let them know you have finished treatment and talk about any concerns you may have.